aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 *This custom event payload will represent the Trusted Advisor event for this scenario.*

-Once you've configured the above rule, and created the **mockpayload.json** file you can trigger the automation by putting a a custom CloudWatch event with below command.
+Once you've configured the above rule, and created the **mockpayload.json** file you can trigger the automation by putting a custom CloudWatch event with below command.
 This step will require you to have AWS CLI installed in your laptop.
 Click Here for instructions on how to install and configure AWS CLI, if you do not have them installed.